opencog/opencog/opencog/nlp/learn/README.md

 [Connector Sets](https://github.com/opencog/opencog/blob/master/opencog/nlp/learn/learn-lang-diary/drafts/connector-sets.pdf)
 in the diary subdirectory.

-It is very important to understand that Step E is VERY DIFFERENT from commonly-reported algorithms used in the published literature, such as using K-means clustering and dimensional reduction to obtain word classes (grammatical categories).
+It is very important to understand that Step E is ***very different*** from commonly-reported algorithms used in the published literature, such as using K-means clustering and dimensional reduction to obtain word classes (grammatical categories).
 The reason for this is that the disjuncts provide connectivity information, and that one must **not** (merely) cluster over a vector space, but that one must instead cluster over a "sheaf".
 That is, the basis-elements of the vector space